 - Pay-per-click is a fairly self-explanatory marketing term and you probably have or will hear this term many times in your marketing journey.
 PPC is just paid advertising where you pay every time someone clicks on your link.
 PPC is an excellent way to get higher engagements and more exposure to your brand.
 PPC can oftentimes be referred to as paid search and is the practice of displaying ads based on keywords or terms that people search for.

 Search Engine Optimization (SEO):

 - Search Engine Optimization, or SEO, is the practice of tailoring your website copy so that it places you higher on Google, Bing, or any other search engine.
 SEO can be achieved by simply rewording your on-page website copy so that you are placed higher.
 Search engines look for things like title tags, keywords, image tags, and internal link structure.
 They will also look at things like visitor behavior, design, and site structure when assessing your webpage SEO.
 All of these factors go into a search engine’s determination of where you will rank on the search page.

 Knowing some basic marketing lingo can drastically help you in your marketing journey.
-We hope that this guide will help you to understand the basic ins-and-outs of marketing so you will never be lost when developing your marketing strategy.
+We hope that this guide will help you to understand the basic ins and outs of marketing so you will never be lost when developing your marketing strategy.
 If you do need support, Click Control Marketing can help you craft an effective digital marketing strategy that cuts through the noise.
-We are dedicated to assisting all of our clients achieve their marketing goals without all the difficult marketing jargon and tricky steps.
+We are dedicated to assisting all of our clients to achieve their marketing goals without all the difficult marketing jargon and tricky steps.
 Contact us today to learn how you can get started on your very own digital marketing campaign!